craftcms/cms/docs/plugins/plugin-settings.md

 ## Config File

 To give your plugin support for its own config file, first you must define what the default config values should be.
-You do that by creating a new “config.php” file at the root of your plugin’s folder, which returns an array of the default values:
+You do that by creating a new `config.php` file at the root of your plugin’s folder, which returns an array of the default values:

 ```php
 <?php